volfyd/leif-huhn-resume/leifhuhn-developer.md

  * Oversaw and trained junior web developers.

- * Wrote perl programs to process data in legacy formats.
+ * Wrote Perl programs to process data in legacy formats.

  * Met with clients to deliver sales presentations.